 - Puree 1 cup of butternut squash chunks with 1 cup milk, reserving remaining squash for another use.

 - Heat griddle over medium-low heat.
-Add 1 tbsp butter and swirl it around the griddle.
-Wipe griddle clean and pour 1/4 cup batter.
+Add 1 tablespoon butter and swirl it around the griddle.
+Wipe griddle clean and pour ¼ cup batter.
 Cook on both sides until golden brown.
 Repeat with remaining batter.

-- Drizzle pancakes with coconut cream and top with candied pecans.
+- Top pancakes with whipped coconut cream and top with candied pecans.
 Serve immediately.